|Nutritional Guidelines (per serving)|

 This easy cold blueberry pie is perfect for spring and summer entertaining or special family meals.
 All you have to bake is the pie shell, then fill it with the thickened blueberry filling.

-I've included a simple food processor pie pastry, but feel free to use a purchased frozen crust or refrigerated pie pastry for the recipe and follow the package instructions for baking.
+You can make your own pie pastry, but feel free to use a purchased frozen crust or refrigerated pie pastry for the recipe and follow the package instructions for baking.

 - For the Pie Crust:

 - 1 1/3 cups all-purpose flour

 - 4 tablespoons chilled shortening (or butter, cut in small pieces)